Twisted Pixel Games

-Twisted Pixel Games, LLC is an American video game developer based in Austin, Texas.
-Originally a contractor, Twisted Pixel releases games based on its own intellectual properties such as The Maw and 'Splosion Man.
-The company uses its own proprietary engine, known as Beard, to power its games.
+Twisted Pixel Games, LLC was an American video game developer based in Austin, Texas.
+Originally a contractor, Twisted Pixel released games based on its own intellectual properties such as The Maw and 'Splosion Man.
+The company used its own proprietary engine, known as Beard, to power its games.
 On October 12, 2011, it was announced that Twisted Pixel had become part of Microsoft Studios.
 However, Twisted Pixel separated from Microsoft, and became an independent company again on September 30, 2015.
-In November 2021, the company became a subsidiary of Oculus Studios.
+In November 2021, the company was acquired by Meta Platforms and became a subsidiary of Oculus Studios.
+As a result of layoffs at Reality Labs (under which Oculus Studios is placed), Twisted Pixel was closed in January 2026.

 History

-Twisted Pixel Games was founded in 2006 by industry veterans Michael Wilford, Frank Wilson and Josh Bear.
-The company first performed contract work for the now-defunct Midway Games, providing engineering work for NBA Ballers: Chosen One and Blitz: The League II.
+Twisted Pixel Games was founded in 2006 by former High Voltage Software members Michael Wilford, Frank Wilson and Josh Bear.
+The company first performed contract work for Midway Games, providing engineering work for NBA Ballers: Chosen One and Blitz: The League II.
 In 2008, Twisted Pixel announced that its focus had changed to digitally distributed games based on its own new intellectual properties.
-In 2008, the company moved from Madison, Indiana, to its current location in Austin.
-According to the then CEO, Michael Wilford, the move was to "tap into a broader talent pool."
+That year, the company moved from Madison, Indiana to Austin, Texas.
+According to Wilford, who was CEO at the time, the move was to "tap into a broader talent pool."

 Initially, Twisted Pixel targeted WiiWare as its service of choice.
 Speaking of the 2005 planned state of the service, Wilford said, "Back then, WiiWare was planned to be more like Xbox Live Arcade."
 He noted the original plans for the service would require companies to submit games to Nintendo for approval, similar to the submission process Microsoft uses for Xbox Live Arcade.
 Early discussions with Microsoft were not positive, but Wilford stated that Nintendo was eager to work with them.
 "Twisted Pixel was the first company to get a green light for WiiWare."
 Nintendo later changed its WiiWare model to one that required no submission process.
 Twisted Pixel opted not to use the service and continued talks with Microsoft.
 In 2007, Wilford met with David Every, the portfolio planner for Xbox Live Arcade at that time.
 Twisted Pixel pitched multiple games, including The Maw, which became its first Xbox Live Arcade title.

-Released on January 21, 2009, The Maw tells the story of the extraterrestrial Frank and a purple, amorphous creature called The Maw, who have crash-landed their spacecraft on an alien planet.
-Its second title, 'Splosion Man, is a platform game where players control an escaped science experiment with the ability to explode himself repeatedly.
-It was released on July 22, 2009.
-Twisted Pixel's third title, Comic Jumper: The Adventures of Captain Smiley was released on October 6, 2010.
-Players control Captain Smiley, a comic book hero whose comics are poorly received.
-Seeking help from Twisted Pixel themselves he "jumps" in other comics, hoping to glean from each genre's popularity.
-On December 3, 2010, Twisted Pixel announced Ms. Splosion Man, a sequel to 2009's Splosion Man.
-It was released on July 13, 2011.
+It was released on January 21, 2009.